 2. Organize Your Schedule and Create a Timetable

 My work schedule is what I receive from the school admin and I have to balance it with my daily routines at home.
-More oftentimes, I receive a regular online teaching schedule and I have to stick with it because that spells out my responsibility as an educator.
+More often, I receive a regular online teaching schedule and I have to stick with it because that spells out my responsibility as an educator.

 It can be tough at first, but by keeping things and all activities organized, I am working towards being productive.
-By adapting to my daily schedule and by planning my daily routines, I stick to my organization tasks which give me direction to accomplish certain tasks daily.
+By adapting to my daily schedule and by planning my daily routines, I stick to my organization tasks which give me direction to accomplish tasks daily.

 Based on my consistent teaching schedule, I have created a plan and a timetable.
 Then I realized that it can be done if you are really serious with your work and never bothered with the challenges.